What is Void Marriage

 1. Bigamy (it means either party has a spouse living at the time of marriage)

-2. When the parties are sapinda to each other (refer Section 3(f) of Hindu Marriage Act, 1955).
+2. When the parties are sapinda to each other (refer Section 3(f) of the Hindu Marriage Act, 1955).

-Other two cases in which marriage is void.
+The other two cases in which marriage is void.